Jmuccigr/temples/README.md

 ### Maps

-- Maps are created using [Leaflet](http://leafletjs.com) by querying the database directly.
+- Maps are created using [Leaflet](http://leafletjs.com) by querying the database directly (either locally or on-line).
+- The map itself is handled through a drop-down menu that calls the scripts to load, clear, and re-load the map and its controls.
+- The data are called via php from the server sql database and turned into geojson for leaflet.